mzelinka/cmip56_forcing_feedback_ecs/README.md

 f = open('cmip56_forcing_feedback_ecs.json','r')
 data = json.load(f)
 ```
-To display the available mip eras, type:
+To display the dictionaries within the file, type:
 ```
 data.keys()
 ```
 which returns:
 ```
-dict_keys(['CMIP5', 'CMIP6', 'metadata'])
+dict_keys(['CMIP5', 'CMIP6', 'metadata', 'provenance'])
 ```
+There are 4 dictionaries: two containing the CMIP5 and CMIP6 data, one containing the metadata for the json file, and one containing provenance information pointing back to the original data that went into the analysis (mainly for my personal use).

-To get a list of CMIP6 models, type:
+To get a list of available CMIP6 models, type:
 ```
 data['CMIP6'].keys()
 ```